overlobe/lmscript/README.md

 ## Support

 If you encounter any issues or have questions about using LMScript, please open an issue on the GitHub repository.
 We'll do our best to assist you and improve the library based on your feedback.
+No promises though.
+When I first wrote this it was more exciting than it feels now I read it 9 months later: it's a fast phenomena and this is intended to be an artwork first and product second.

 ## Version and Attribution

-Current Version: 1.0.0
+Current Version: 1.0.1
 Author: @overlobe

 When using or adapting this library, please credit:
 Author: @overlobe
 Project: LMScript
-Version: 1.0.0
+Version: 1.0.1
 License: Creative Commons Attribution 4.0 International (CC-BY 4.0)

 Happy writing with LMScript!